Solomon Joseph Solomon: Art

 Samson (1887) which is on display at the Walker Art Gallery, Liverpool.

 Solomon's painting was grounded in his influence from his teacher Alexandre Cabanel, but was also influenced by Frederic Leighton and Lawrence Alma-Tadema.
 Solomon painted mainly portraits to earn a living, but also painted dramatic, theatrical scenes from mythology and the bible on large canvasses.
 These scenes include some of his more popular paintings.
 In 1897 he painted a mural for the Royal Exchange, London Charles I demanding the Five Members at the Guildhall, 1641-42.
 One of Solomon's most popular works was Samson (1887), depicting a scene from the biblical story of Samson and Delilah.
 This painting was praised for its use of multiple male nudes in active poses.
 Samson is one of few Solomon paintings on regular display, at the Walker Art Gallery in Liverpool.
 Some other Solomon paintings that have received significant attention include Ajax and Cassandra (1886) and The Birth of Love (1896).

-Solomon became well known as an innovative portrait artist by the time he painted Mrs Patrick Campbell as 'Paula Tanqueray (1894), her role in Arthur Wing Pinero's The Second Mrs Tanqueray, and went on to paint a number of portraits of well-known people, including the architect Sir Aston Webb, and later in life, the royals King George V, Queen Mary, and Prince Edward (later King Edward VIII).
+Solomon became well known as an innovative portrait artist by the time he painted Mrs Patrick Campbell as 'Paula Tanqueray (1894), her role in Arthur Wing Pinero's The Second Mrs Tanqueray, and went on to paint a number of portraits of well-known people, including the architect Sir Aston Webb and for the Art Workers' Guild their Master Thomas Graham Jackson.
+Later in life he received royal commissions to paint King George V, Queen Mary, and Prince Edward (later King Edward VIII).
 Solomon was also in demand as a book illustrator, particularly adventure books.
 In 1914, Solomon authored The Practice of Oil Painting and Drawing.
 In 1942 his painting Psyche was stolen from Robert McDougall Art Gallery in Christchurch, New Zealand.